Go to the Staff section

 19.14 At each annual programme review, the risk register should be reviewed by the Liaison Manager, with assistance from the ADSE, ADSD, and the Faculty Head of Finance & Planning.
 At this point in the year:

-Faculties should refer to the guidance on risk assessment (G5.2), if required.
+Faculties should refer to the guidance on risk assessment on the APQO website (G5.2), if required.
 The revised risk register, and any associated action plans, should then be approved by the Faculty Executive, and monitored as before.

 20.1 The five-yearly periodic review of collaborative provision is a two-stage process, through which the University:

-20.2 Periodic review should usually take place at least 15 months prior to the expiry of the contract, since permission to recruit to the collaborative programme/s is suspended in the last year of the contract, pending a successful outcome of the review (however, this may vary according to the frequency of intakes for different partnerships).
-This means that no students may be recruited for a start date beyond the date of expiry of the current contract until a satisfactory periodic review has taken place, in order to allow time to change or terminate the partnership without prejudicing existing applicants.
+20.2 Periodic review should usually take place at least 15 months prior to the expiry of the contract, since permission to recruit to the collaborative programme/s is suspended in the last year of the contract, pending a successful outcome of the review.
+This is so that no students may be recruited for a start date beyond the date of expiry of the current contract until a satisfactory periodic review has taken place, in order to allow time to change or terminate the partnership without prejudicing existing applicants.
+However, this may vary according to the frequency of intakes, and the recruitment cycle, for different partnerships.
 The renewal of the contract between the University and the partner is dependent on the satisfactory resolution of all conditions set by the periodic review panel.

 Review of the partnership